A Glug of Oil

 step by step how to make roly poly pudding

-Flour a clean muslin cloth put the pudding on the cloth and roll it up.
+Flour a clean muslin cloth put the pudding onto the cloth and roll it up.

 how to make steamed roly poly pudding